-Operating a Nest thermostat is one of the best ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you might expect, it won’t work properly or at all if you see an error code on the display.
-The exact error code offers useful information about the root of the problem, something a professional technician can use to provide solutions that much quicker.
+Operating a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you may expect, it won’t work correctly or at all if you see an error code appear.
+The specific error code offers useful information about the underlying problem, something a trained technician can use to present solutions that much quicker.

-Here are seven of the most likely error codes you could encounter on your Nest thermostat.
-We’ll review the basics of each error code as well as how you might fix it and the approximate cost to do so.
-Remember that while the costs will ultimately depend on the specific Nest model, you can count on paying around $75-$200 for repairs.
-This should include travel and labor costs as well as any specific hardware required to complete repairs.
+Listed below are seven of the most likely error codes you might discover on your Nest thermostat.
+We’ll review the basics of each error code along with how you might solve it and the projected cost to do so.
+Keep in mind that while the costs will ultimately hinge on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts required to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the problem is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician will examine electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A certified technician should inspect electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.

-They’ll detach the power and slowly look at each wire, ensuring they are fully attached into the connector with the correct amount of exposed copper.
-After they find the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly look at each wire, making sure they are fully placed into the connector with the correct amount of bare copper.
+After they locate the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-In the event the breakers are on, you can inspect a couple of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is particularly hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally turn off.
+Assuming the breakers are on, you can search a couple of other places before contacting a professional technician.

-Because this error can drain your thermostat’s battery, the first step may be providing enough power to find out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and provide power with a USB cable.
-In the event it presents error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it’s maybe best to get in touch with a pro.
+As this error can drain your thermostat’s battery, the first step may be providing enough power to figure out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and supply power by using a USB cable.
+If it reveals error code 195, you can continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This may stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-Your technician will carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+Your technician should meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it can still stop you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+Although this error code isn’t critical, it could still prevent you from using the Nest thermostat how you want to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
+With installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is transported using the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as possible.
-You can then get in touch with a professional technician with the proper experience identifying and solving electrical malfunctions.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is being delivered through the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off straightaway.
+You can then contact a professional technician with the appropriate experience detecting and solving electrical issues.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being shut off, but it could also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s time to contact a local professional.
+This could be as straightforward as the breaker being shut off, but it may also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s a good idea to contact a local professional.